Werkbezoek minister Koenders aan start-ups Kaapstad

-Woensdag 12 april jl. was minister Koenders van Buitenlandse Zaken op werkbezoek in Kaapstad.
+Woensdag 12 april 2017 was minister Koenders van Buitenlandse Zaken op werkbezoek in Kaapstad.
 Het bezoek was met name gericht op de bruisende technologische start-ups in deze regio.
-Op uitnodiging van het Nederlandse consulaat was Laméco Cape Town dan ook graag aanwezig hierbij.
+Op uitnodiging van het Nederlandse consulaat was Laméco Cape Town hier dan ook graag bij aanwezig.

 Het officiële persbericht van het bezoek